paudetseis/PyRaysum/docs/tutorials/1/1_make_seismograms.rst

     slow = 0.06
     geom = prs.Geometry(baz=[baz], slow=[slow])

-In the run control (RC) parameters, we specify that we would like to: 1) generate data in a seismometer coordinate system (east-north-up;
+In the run control (Control) parameters, we specify that we would like to: 1) generate data in a seismometer coordinate system (east-north-up;
 ``rot=0``), 2) include all free surface reflections (``mults=2``); 3)
 and use a sampling rate of 100 Hz (``dt=1/100``) with 2500 samples